maggsweb/maggsweb-pdo/README.md

 # MyPDO

-An easy-to-use PHP database wrapper for MySQL using PDO
+An easy-to-use PDO Database wrapper for PHP & MySQL

 <hr>